 “It will be shut from 0830 hours to 1630 hours each day for maintenance work on the runway and is due for a makeover.
 There are already cracks appearing.”

 Colombo is a popular airport also for travelers (including many LoyaltyLobby readers) who start low priced premium airfares sold in Sri Lanka.
 As such, I had the unpleasant experience of getting to know the facility first hand and it was never a comfortable environment to travel in.

 From the sounds of it and some other media reports the authorities have put off renovation and maintenance of their runway for so long that now the surface has cracks and the conditions can no longer be ignored.

 Cathay Pacific which operates many flights in and out of Colombo also published the following information:

 Opening hours (effective from 6 January to 5 April 2017 due to runway works)

 (Check-in counters are closed punctually 90 minutes before scheduled departure time)

 I’m not sure where the discrepancy of 5 hours and 90 minutes originates but in the very least I’d suggest to maybe plan 2.5-3 hours time before arriving at the airport.
 I don’t expect anyone to make exceptions for Business/First Class passengers either when it comes to the cut off time (at least not without a ‘Tip’).

-Certainly a nuisance but in the interest of safety and security certain maintenance work can’t be ignored which has happened for way too long already at CMB airport.
-The circumstanced to wait until the last minute when you have no more options doesn’t make things easier for airport management.
+Certainly a nuisance, but in the interest of safety and security, certain maintenance work can’t be ignored which has happened for way too long already at CMB airport.
+The circumstance to wait until the last minute when you have no more options doesn’t make things easier for airport management.